 - Have special education needs and/or disabilities and/or health issues. - Have already been and/or are experiencing abuse or some other kind of adversity or trauma.
 This includes children who are looked after or who have a social worker due to safeguarding concerns. - Are eligible for free school meals.
-Socio economic inequality can increase incidents of bully- - Are from Black, Asian and/or other minoritized ethnic communities (including travelling communities and children for whom English is an additional Language).
+Socio economic inequality can increase incidents of bullying. - Are from Black, Asian and/or other minoritized ethnic communities (including travelling communities and children for whom English is an additional Language).
 These children are more likely to be the target of hate-related behaviour/crime.
-They are less likely to be identified as children who are being harmed and more likely to be over identified as children who are a risk of causing harm.
-This is known as adultification bias4. - Identify as Lesbian Gay, Bi-Sexual; Transgender (LGBT).
+They are less likely to be identified as children who are being harmed and more likely to be over identified as children who are being harmed and more likely to be over identified as children who are a risk of causing harm.
+This is known as adultification bias4. - Are Lesbian Gay, Bi-Sexual; Gender Questioning.
 These children are more likely to be the target of bullying and/or hate-related behaviour/crime and harmful sexual behaviour and abuse. - Are female.
 Girls are more vulnerable to harmful sexual behaviour and abuse in intimate personal relationships. - Are male.
 Boys and are more vulnerable to experiencing bullying; particularly that which is physical in nature (including being forced to carry out initiation or other acts which humiliate or degrade: known as hazing).